 When people use the moving average method to trade with the trend, there’s always a certain lag at the entry point, and, accordingly, a considerable part of the trend movement may be lost.

 Using moving averages when the market is flat gives a lot of false signals and leads to losses.

-Read about professional adjustment of the “Moving Average” indicator in our next article, which will come out on April 6.
+Read about professional adjustment of the “Moving Average” indicator in our next article.